Attracting funding: writing and applying for postdoctoral fellowships

 Testimonials from previous participants

-We are offering a special, discounted early bird rate for PhD students and postdocs if you book your place before 16th August.
+We are offering a special, discounted early bird rate for PhD students and postdocs if you book your place before the 7th September.
 The course fees are as follows:

 - PhD student or postdoc – early bird rate: £30 + VAT (£36) *